 This Yakitori Grill also incorporates Japan’s traditional yakitori look.
 This is a charcoal grill, and you can use lump or white charcoal.
-This Yakitori Grill is easy to clean and can cook food pretty evenly.
+This grill is easy to clean and can cook food pretty evenly.

-The black bowl of this Yakitori Grill is built out of ceramic but it also has a metal tray to hold your charcoal.
+The black bowl of this grill is built out of ceramic, but it also has a metal tray to hold your charcoal.

 What we like:

 - A good option for those wanting these small tabletop grills.

 - Made of metal

 - Small grill

 - The charcoal tray can get very dirty.

 How to Cook Yakitori at home